What if flavor were one of the keys to losing weight for good?

 The Final Word

-If you want a nutritionally sound plan geared toward the whole family that can help you lose weight and control your appetite, then this plan is for you
+If you want a nutritionally sound plan geared toward the whole family that can help you lose weight and control your appetite, then this plan may be for you.

 The downside is that the flavor themes will take some time to get used to and may be too tedious for some.